libreForms/libreForms-flask/README.md

 ## dependencies

 This application has a few dependencies that, in its current form, may be prone to obsolescence; there is an issue in the backlog to unit test for, among other things, obsolete dependencies.
-For now, here is a list of dependencies:
+For now, here is a list of dependencies that ship with the application under the static/ directory:

 ```
 bootstrap-3.4.1.min.css